 In the past, wood, glass, copper, brass, steel and later also plastics were traditionally the materials used for the production, processing, storage, transport, presentation and consumption of various foodstuffs.

-While these traditional materials still had many limitations, with the introduction of stainless steel it quickly became clear that its properties offered many advantages such as corrosion resistance, durability, availability, workability, sustainability and recyclability.
+While the use of these traditional materials was fairly limited, with the introduction of stainless steel it quickly became clear that its properties offered many advantages such as:

-The protective, smooth and very stable chromium oxide layer not only provides a high level of corrosion protection, it also makes the material easy to clean and resistant even to aggressive media such as fruit- and other acids, as well as cleaning agents.
+The protective, smooth and very stable chromium oxide layer not only provides a high level of corrosion protection, it also makes the material easy to clean and resistant even to aggressive fluids such as fruit and other acids, as well as cleaning agents.

 Bacteria, fungi or germs therefore have no surface to attack and this leads to a very high standard of hygiene.

-Stainless steel can be processed and worked excellently and its good formability and weldability contribute to the versatile applications and the problem-free use of stainless steel.
+Inox steel can be processed and worked excellently, and its good formability and weldability contribute to the versatile applications and the problem-free food use of stainless steel.

-Likewise, these and other surface treatments contribute to making the visual appearance of stainless steel more attractive, which is a great gain for use in the food industry, but especially in the gastronomy, catering industry, food wholesalers and retailers, but also at home in the private, daily use.
+Likewise, these finishes and other surface treatments contribute to making the visual appearance of stainless steel more attractive, which is a great asset for use:

-The requirements for the materials, used in the food industry and intended to come into contact with food, are defined by EU Regulation 1935/2004/EC.
+The requirements for materials used in the food industry and intended to come into contact with food are defined by EU Regulation 1935/2004/EC.

 This stipulates that they must not contain or release into the food any harmful substances that endanger human health.
-At European level, it is very well documented that stainless steel fulfils this requirement also.
+At European level, it is very well documented that stainless steel fulfils this requirement.